Joshua Henry: Early life and education

-Henry was born in Winnipeg, Manitoba, Canada to Zadoc Henry (a teacher at Calvary Christian Academy), and raised in Miami.
+Henry was born in Winnipeg, Manitoba, Canada to Zadoc Henry (a teacher at Calvary Christian Academy), and raised in Miami, Florida.

+His father was a Math teacher and his mother was an accountant.
+He has an older brother who is a bass player and an older sister who is a public health doctor.
+His parents are from Jamaica.

 He originally wanted to be an accountant, like his mother.
 However, he was cast as Harold Hill in his high school (Florida Bible Christian School) production of The Music Man and with the experience he changed his mind.

 Henry studied theatre at the University of Miami, where he graduated in 2006.